Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 What to Look For in a Portable Generator

-Whether you’re prepping for an emergency, running a job site, or have purely recreational needs, there’s a lot to consider when purchasing a portable generator.
+Whether you’re prepping for an emergency, running a job site, or have purely recreational needs, there’s a lot to consider when purchasing an easy to move generator.
 Here are the most important things you want to look into:

 Power and Outlets